-Zero based budgeting is an accounting technique that was developed in the 1960’s to 1970’s by a guy named Pete Pyhrr who was an account manager at Texas Instruments, the calculator people!
-Zero Based Budgeting helps you assign your money to savings, debt and expenses.
-You can change the categories every month, or you can change them up based on upcoming events like.
-Birthdays or other celebrations, or even the dreaded tax day if you owe!
+Zero-based budgeting is an accounting and budgeting technique.
+It was developed in the 1960s by a guy named Pete Pyhrr, account manager at Texas Instruments.
+(Yep, the calculator people!)
+Zero-based budgeting helps you assign your money to savings, debt, and expenses.
+You can leave the categories the same, change them every month, or change them up based on upcoming events.

-You need to know how much money.
-You are bringing in first of all, and you also need to know what your expenses are.
-Additionally, you can either track them for a few months or you can look back at your bank and credit card statements and print them out and use different colored highlighters to track your spending.
-This is a fun choice for the artistic type of person!
+You need to know how much money you’re bringing in, first of all.
+Then, you need to know what your expenses are.
+You can track them for a few months or you can look back at your bank and credit card statements.
+Print them out and use different colored highlighters to track your spending.

 Okay, So Give Me An Example!

 This way is actually super easy!
-There are actually computer software programs that can help you achieve this, or even apps for your phone or tablet!
+There are actually computer software programs that can help, as well as apps for your phone or tablet!
 Some of the apps let you change stuff around…say your water bill doubled due to a leaky toilet….
 I like to always put money onto an amazon gift card balance for those last-minute moments when you forget a birthday or break your favorite shoes.